proteinreport/proteinreport.org/content/events/optimizing-oat-protein-using-fermentation-and-extrusion/index.md

 weight: 5000
 uuid: 6848
 ---
-<p>Our Science of Alternative Protein seminar series continues May 28 with guest speaker Mari-Liis Tammik from Center of Food and Fermentation Technologies.</p>
+Our Science of Alternative Protein seminar series continues May 28 with guest speaker Mari-Liis Tammik from Center of Food and Fermentation Technologies.